Michaelsalaja/DFIR-SOC-Lab/README.md

 ## Scope

 This report details a forensic analysis of an image file, including hash generation, case setup in Autopsy, hash verification, and the discovery and recovery of hidden image files.
-A pre-created forensic challenge image file, obtained from Techshied’s environment after an incident, was used to create a new autopsy case.
-And the goal is to ensure all investigative actions are performed on a preserved copy of the data.
+A pre-created forensic challenge image file that was obtained from Techshied’s environment after an incident was used to create a new autopsy case.
+The goal is to ensure all investigative actions are performed on a preserved copy of the data.

 ## Verification of Forensic Image Test File